-Click Here to get a copy of the Building Permit Applicaiton for Residential
+Click Here to get a copy of the Building Permit Application for Residential

-Click Here to get a copy of the Building Permit Applicaiton for Commercial
+Click Here to get a copy of the Building Permit Application for Commercial

 What do I need to Include with my Building Permit Application?

-How do I submit my Building Permit Applicaiton?
+How do I submit my Building Permit Application?

-You may apply for a permit by emailing your applicaiton to Alyssa at email@example.com or you may come to Elizabethton City Hall to the Building Department at 136 S Sycamore St, Elizabethton, TN 37643.
+You may apply for a permit by emailing your application to Chris Price, Administrative Assistant at firstname.lastname@example.org or you may come to Elizabethton City Hall to the Building Department at 136 S Sycamore St, Elizabethton, TN 37643.

 PLANS TO BE SUBMITTED